Leandro-Bertoluzzi/remote-cnc/README.md

 # Activate your environment according to your OS:
 # https://docs.python.org/3/tutorial/venv.html

+# 3. Copy and (optionally) configure the .env file
+cp .env.example .env

-# 3. [optional] Run Docker to start the DB and PHPMyAdmin
+# 4. Run Docker to start the DB, PHPMyAdmin, the
+# CNC worker (Celery) and its Message broker (Redis)
 $ docker-compose up

-# 4. Run DB migrations
+# 5. If you are starting a new DB, run DB migrations
 $ alembic upgrade head

-# 5. Start the app
+# 6. Start the app
 $ python src/main.py
 ```